New Galaxy Quest documentary Never Surrender is a love letter to the 1999 sci-fi classic

 A new documentary -- Never Surrender: A Galaxy Quest Documentary -- celebrates how the meta movie became an enduring fan favorite, and influenced everything from the Star Trek movie reboots to quirky Marvel superhero movies like Guardians of the Galaxy.

-Presented by Screen Junkies and Fandom, the documentary will play Tuesday night in limited theaters.
+Presented by Screen Junkies and Fandom, the documentary plays Tuesday night in limited theaters.
 It features interviews with the cast and creators of Galaxy Quest, as well as directors, actors and TV show creators who reflect on why the movie is so beloved.

 I loved Galaxy Quest when I first saw it in theaters in December 1999 because I was one of those sci-fi loving geeks who couldn't wait to go to San Diego Comic-Con every year.
 I lived and breathed all things Star Trek, Star Wars, Alien, Doctor Who -- you name it.
 If a movie or TV show took place in space, I was all over it.